sebastianjkern/sdf_ui/README.md

 - [x] Freeform Gradients (Overlay of Different gradients, possible trough half transparent fills of sdfs)
 - [ ] Ortographic Projection of 3D SDFs
 - [x] Fill with images (trough moderngl texture api)
+    - Check resolution and upscale in that case
 - [ ] YAML based render script, or node based editor, unsure about the alignment with the target specs